Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 display_info(name="Alice", age="25", city="New York")

-• **info is a dictionary with string keys and string values (Dict[str, str]).
+• **info is a dictionary (type Dict[str, str]) where key is string type and value is also string type.

 Type Hints in Class Design

-Adding type hints to class attributes and methods makes the design clearer.
-Example:
+By adding type hints to class attributes and methods you clarify the design.

 class Student: